Last Updated on

 I took this photo on the very last day of my trip to Northern California.
 Normally, when I travel back from California, I take the early morning flight and land in Montreal in the evening.
-At some point I realized that by traveling during the day I miss the entire day of shooting, including the sunrise and the sunset.
-This time I booked very last red-eye from San Francisco, and as result, I had an extra day of shooting in the city.
+At some point, I realized that by traveling during the day I miss the entire day of shooting, including the sunrise and the sunset.
+This time I booked very last red-eye from San Francisco, and as a result, I had an extra day of shooting in the city.
 I was rewarded with a warm and sunny day with beautiful clouds in the evening.

-I was at Fort Point, which is located at very close proximity to the Golden Gate Bridge.
+I was at Fort Point, which is located in very close proximity to the Golden Gate Bridge.
 In order to convey the scale of the scene, I used a wide angle lens (10mm) and used the road and the fence as leading lines to the focal point of the composition: the Golden Gate Bridge.

 The processing was pretty straight forward; I used Photoshop HDR Pro to merge 3 bracketed exposures to HDR.
 The main challenge was the final cleaning.
 In order to remove any distractions from the scene, I had to mask the entire family from the grass (see original images below), the big bird, the guy and the car in the background and the fire hydrant.